Accelerating Atomic Orbital-based Electronic Structure Calculation via Pole Expansion and Selected Inversion: Theory

 Following the derivation in the appendix, we can use (\ref{eqn:polerho}) to approximate the single particle density matrix $\hat{\gamma}$ by its $P$-term pole expansion, denoted by $\hat{\gamma}_{P}$ as

-In the above expression, $\Gamma$ is an $N\times N$ matrix represented in terms of the atomic orbitals $\Phi$, and is referred to as the reduced single particle density matrix.
-To simplify our notation, we will drop the subscript $P$ from the $P$-term pole expansion approximation of single-particle density matrix $\hat{\gamma}$ unless otherwise noted.
+In the above expression, $\Gamma$ is an $N\times N$ matrix represented in terms of the atomic orbitals $\Phi$.
+To simplify our notation, we will drop the subscript $P$ from the $P$-term pole expansion approximation of single particle density matrix $\hat{\gamma}$ unless otherwise noted.
 Similar treatment will be made for the electron density $\hat{\rho}$, the total energy $E_{\tot}$, the Helmholtz free energy $\mc{F}_{\tot}$, and the atomic force on the $I$-th nuclei $F_{I}$.
 Using Eq.~\eqref{eqn:gammapole}, we can evaluate the electron density in the real space as the diagonal elements of $\hat{\gamma}$, i.e.,

 We assume that each basis function $\varphi_{i}(x)$ is compactly supported in the real space.
 In order to evaluate $\hat{\rho}(x)$ for any particular $x$, we only need $\Gamma_{ij}$ such that $\varphi_{j}(x)\varphi_{i}(x)\ne 0$, or $S_{ij}\ne 0$.
 This set of $\Gamma_{ij}$'s is a subset of $\{\Gamma_{ij}\vert H_{ij}\ne 0\}$.
 To obtain these {\em selected elements}, we need to compute the corresponding elements of $(H - (z_l+\mu)S)^{-1}$ for all $z_l$.